City of South Perth residents and property owners can dispose of additional waste and recycling at the Recycling Centre.

 The gate attendant’s assessment of the voucher and load will be final.

-Payloads should be no bigger than a level trailer (6x4) and less than 250kg.
-A fee will apply if an entry voucher is not presented at the Recycling Centre gate, or for any payload considered larger than the maximum payload size.
+Payloads should be no bigger than a level trailer (6x4) or 2m3 and less than 250kg.
+A fee will apply if a City of South Perth Recycling Centre voucher is not presented at the Recycling Centre gate, or for any payload considered larger than the maximum payload size.

 Payloads not accepted:

-- Any vehicle exceeding a tare weight of two tonne
+- Any vehicle exceeding a tare weight of two tonnes

 - Any material exceeding a length of 1.8m

-Further information about disposal of hazardous waste can be found on the Waste Authority website.
+Further information about the disposal of hazardous waste is available from the Waste Authority.

-To assist the City of South Perth in reducing waste to landfill and increasing recycling, the following items are accepted FREE of charge at the Recycling Centre if separated from general waste loads:
+To assist the City of South Perth in reducing waste to landfill and increasing recycling, the following items are accepted at no additional charge at the Recycling Centre if they are separated from general waste loads.
+Commercial businesses are not eligible for the free service.

 - Televisions – Plasma, CRT, LCD, LED, Rear Projection